fuskovic/networker/README.md

 # General Usage

 ```
+A practical CLI tool for network administration.

 Usage:
   networker [flags]
   networker [command]

 Available Commands:
-    backdoor    create and connect to backdoors to gain shell access over TCP
+  backdoor    Create and connect to backdoors to gain shell access over TCP.
-    capture     capture network packets on specified devices.
+  capture     Capture network packets on specified devices.
   help        Help about any command
-    list        list information on connected device(s).
+  list        List information on connected network devices.
-    lookup      lookup hostnames, IP addresses, nameservers, and general network information.
+  lookup      Lookup hostnames, IP addresses, nameservers, and general network information.
-    proxy       forward network traffic from one network connection to another
+  proxy       Forward network traffic from one network connection to another.
-    scan        scan for exposed ports on a designated IP.
+  scan        Scan an IP for exposed ports.

 Flags:
   -h, --help   help for networker

 Use "networker [command] --help" for more information about a command.